agalue/LGTM-PoC/README.md

 export CILIUM_CLUSTER_MESH_ENABLED=yes
 ```

+In terms of the second diagram, Linkerd creates a mirrored service automatically when linking clusters, appending the name of the target service to it.
+For instance, in `lgtm-central`, accessing Mimir locally would be `mimir-distributor.mimir.svc`, whereas accessing it from the `lgtm-remote` cluster would be `mimir-distributor-lgtm-central.mimir.svc`.

+When using Cilium ClusterMesh, the user is responsible for creating the service with the same configuration on each cluster (although annotated with `service.cilium.io/shared=false`).
+That means reaching Mimir from `lgtm-remote` would be exactly like accessing it from `lgtm-central`.

+All the scripts are smart enough to deal with all situations properly.

 > **WARNING:** There will be several worker nodes between both clusters, so we recommend having a machine with 8 Cores and 32GB of RAM to deploy the lab, or you would have to make manual adjustments.
 I choose `kind` instead of `minikube` as I feel the performance is better; having multiple nodes is more manageable and works better on ARM-based Macs.
 All the work done here was tested on an Intel-based Mac running [OrbStack](https://orbstack.dev/) instead of Docker Desktop and on a Linux Server running Rocky Linux 9.
 It is worth noticing that OrbStack outperforms Docker Desktop and allows you to access all containers and IPs (which also applies to Kubernetes services) as if you were running on Linux.

 ### Data Sources